alan-oliv/unstable-thought-diffusion/a-devs-eudaimonia/README.md

   <img alt="" src="https://badgen.net/badge/8/min%20read/darkgray?scale=1.1&labelColor=darkgray&color=darkgray&cache=360000" />
 </p>

 The different ways developers act and communicate (called archetypes) are sometimes different and only apply to some.
-Some people have a mix of archetypes, which can and probably will change over time.
+Some people have a mix of archetypes, which can and probably and will change over time.
 It's essential to know each archetype's good and bad parts and use that to improve.

 > _This is my opinion / interpretation of historical facts, and the reader is encouraged to conduct their research and form their own opinion on the subject matter discussed._